 How do you celebrate Halloween?
 What family traditions have been passed down to you through the years?
 What is your favorite Halloween custom or tradition?
 Please share, comment, and question below!

-References for Spiritual Halloween:
+References for Spiritual Meaning of Halloween:

 Bannatyne, Lesley Pratt.
 (1998).
 Halloween: An American Holiday, an American History.
 Gretna, LA: Pelican Publishing Company.

 Doran, Laura Dover.
 (2000).
 The Big Book of Halloween.
 New York, N.Y.: Lark Books, a division of Sterling Publishing Company, Inc.